ashish3010/NotesApp/README.md

 - **Create a Note:** Use the right panel to add a new note.
 Add hashtags by typing and pressing space.
 - **View Notes:** All notes are listed in the left panel.
 Click to view or edit.
 - **Search:** Use the search bar to filter notes by content or hashtag.
+- **Summarize:** Use the Gemini AI integration to generate a summary of your note content.
 - **Delete:** Remove notes or hashtags with the delete button.
+- **Mobile UI:** On mobile, saved notes are shown in a centered grid with search and new note options at the top.

 ---